Pylons/pyramid/docs/narr/urldispatch.rst

   to service requests that match the route pattern.

 In this way, we supply a shortcut to the developer.
-Under the hood, :app:`Pyramid` still consumes the :term:`context finding` and :term:`view lookup` subsystems provided by :app:`Pyramid`, but in a way which does not require that a developer understand either of them if he doesn't want or need to.
+Under the hood, the :term:`context finding` and :term:`view lookup` subsystems provided by :app:`Pyramid` are still being utilized, but in a way which does not require a developer to understand either of them in detail.
 It also means that we can allow a developer to combine :term:`URL dispatch` and :term:`traversal` in various exceptional cases as documented in :ref:`hybrid_chapter`.

 .. index::
    single: route path pattern syntax